Learning the Relation between Code Features and Code Transforms with Structured Prediction: Preliminaries

 \section{Preliminaries}

-Before describing our approach in detail, we first provide the necessary background and the terminology that will be used throughout the paper.
-We do structured prediction over code transforms on AST nodes, so we start by defining the AST.
+Before describing our approach in detail, we first provide the necessary background.
+Our prediction is at the level of AST nodes and we start by formally defining the AST.

 \textbf{Definition 3.1.} \textbf{(Abstract Syntax Tree)}.
-The abstract syntax tree (AST) for a code snippet is a tuple $<N, T, r, \delta, L, l, V, v >$ where \emph{N} is a set of nonterminal nodes, \emph{T} is a set of terminal nodes, $\emph{r} \in \emph{N}$ is the root node, $\delta : \emph{N} \to (\emph{N} \cup \emph{T})^{\ast} $ is a function that maps a nonterminal node to its children nodes, \emph{L} is a set of node labels, $ l: (\emph{N} \cup \emph{T}) \to \emph{L} $ is a function that maps a node to its label, \emph{V} is a set of node values, and $ v: (\emph{N} \cup \emph{T}) \to (\emph{L} \cup \epsilon) $ is a function that maps a node to its value (can be empty).
+The abstract syntax tree (AST) for a code snippet is a tuple $<N, T, r, \delta, L, l, V, v>$ where \emph{N} is a set of nonterminal nodes, \emph{T} is a set of terminal nodes, $\emph{r} \in \emph{N}$ is the root node, $\delta : \emph{N} \to (\emph{N} \cup \emph{T})^{\ast} $ is a function that maps a nonterminal node to its children nodes, \emph{L} is a set of node labels, $ l: (\emph{N} \cup \emph{T}) \to \emph{L} $ is a function that maps a node to its label, \emph{V} is a set of node values, and $ v: (\emph{N} \cup \emph{T}) \to (\emph{L} \cup \epsilon) $ is a function that maps a node to its value (can be empty).

-For simplicity, we use some notations related with AST in the remaining of this paper.
-We use \emph{ast} to refer to a certain AST for a code snippet, \emph{n} to refer to a certain AST node (either nonterminal or terminal), \emph{n}(\emph{lab}, \emph{val}) to refer to a certain node with label \emph{lab} and value \emph{val}, $\delta (n)$ to refer to the children nodes of \emph{n}, and finally \emph{l(n)} and \emph{v(n)} are used to denote the label and value of node \emph{n} respectively.
+Labels of nodes correspond to the names of their production rules in the grammar, i.e., they encode the structure.
+Values of the nodes correspond to the actual tokens in the code.
+For instance, for the AST node identified with \circled{10} in \autoref{fig:overview}, its label and value are "{\tt BinaryOperator}" and "-" respectively.

-We use conditional random field (CRF) \cite{CRF1} to do the learning.
-Before describing CRF in detail, we first give the definition of clique and maximal clique, which are key for understanding CRF.
+We use conditional random fields (CRFs) \cite{CRF1} to do the learning.
+Before describing CRFs in detail, we first give the definition of clique and maximal clique, which are key for understanding CRFs.